mariaaallotar/irc_server/README.md

 ## What I learned

 - object orineted design
+- that object oriented programming is quite nice
 - following a protocol
 - that small commits are **very** nice when hunting a bug